TeoWeiShan/QuizIt/README.md

 ## Features

 ### Existing Features
-- The Quiz game includes a 'High Score/Leaderboard' feature which showcases the top scores that you have gotten.
+- The Quiz game includes a 'Leaderboard' feature which showcases the top scores that you have gotten.
 You can use this to play and compare among friends for fun as well.

 ## Features Left to Implement
-Another feature idea
+- Changeable difficulty
 ## Technologies Used
 - jQuery used for display manipulation, showing correct answers/turning correct boxes green etc.
 - Others include Visual Studio Code to program the webpage using HTML and CSS.